Bluetooth via Wi-Fi

 According to Bluetooth SIG, this innovative method of radio substitution will allow the well known Bluetooth protocols, profiles, security and pairing to be used in consumer devices while achieving faster throughput with momentary use of a secondary radio already present in the device — that’s in case your phone does also sport a WiFi radio.

-Bluetooth in devices like phones and cameras is that the technology is a lot less power-hungry than Wi-Fi.
+The advantage to using Bluetooth in devices like phones and cameras is that the technology is a lot less power-hungry than Wi-Fi.
 It seems the Bluetooth-Wi-Fi combo approach seems unnecessarily complicated.
 A better option would be to develop Wi-Fi chips that require less power.

 The core specification enabling the Alternate MAC/PHY is expected to be published to members in mid-2009, and in the meantime, Bluetooth 2.1 combined with the good ol’ USB cable will still to do the job.